 Stonewall DFL works with prospective candidates, helping them outreach to GLBT communities with messaging that is inclusive and respectful.

 Following an intensive screening process, Stonewall DFL endorsed candidates seeking local, state, and federal offices.
 Endorsed candidates can receive financial and/or volunteer assistance with their campaigns.
 Stonewall DFL members often look to our endorsements for guidance in choosing candidates.

 Welcoming New LGBT Democratic Activists

-Stonewall DFL actively outreaches to the GLBT community seeking to recruit the political leaders of tomorrow to get engaged in the political process.
+Stonewall DFL actively outreaches to the LGBT community seeking to recruit the political leaders of tomorrow to get engaged in the political process.

 Lobbying On Behalf Of Our Communities

-Stonewall DFL lobbies and petitions our Minnesota state & federal lawmakers to advocate legislation that will bring equality and justice for all LGBT people.
+Stonewall DFL volunteers lobby and petition our Minnesota state & federal lawmakers to advocate legislation that will bring equality and justice for all LGBT people.